 - Calcium channel blockers (which relax the blood vessels)

 Lowering your stress level might also help.
 Stress can cause your body to send out certain brain chemicals that often bring on a headache.
 A therapist can guide you on how to better manage stress.
 Biofeedback training teaches you how to control your body’s responses to lower pain, like slowing your heart rate and breathing deeply.
 Yoga and meditation may also ease your symptoms.

 Along with stress management, take these steps to keep headaches from happening:

 - Get regular sleep and exercise.

 - Eat three meals a day.

-- Cut back on alcohol, smoking, and caffeine.
+- Cut back on alcohol and caffeine, and quit smoking.